czonios/pomodoro/README.md

 ### To do
 * Change clickable plus/minus signs to buttons so that fast clicking will not select them as text.
+* Show completed pomodoro counter
-* Add a menu setting.
+* Add a settings menu.
+* Add setting for how many completed pomodoros before long break.
-* Add more settings.
+* Add setting for selecting colors from a list.

 [https://czonios.github.io/pomodoro](https://czonios.github.io/pomodoro)